This program is currently on hold. To learn more about CWE's programs please email firstname.lastname@example.org.

-IncubateHER is a free, competitive year-long business incubation program for early-stage women entrepreneurs with product or service-based businesses.
-IncubateHER participants will receive $1,000 at the successful completion of the program to grow their businesses, industry-specific mentors, entrepreneurial education and training through Chatham's Women's Business Center, a tailored growth curriculum, peer-to-peer mentoring through cohort meetups, and a year-long membership to the Center for immersive networking opportunities.
+IncubateHER is a free incubation program for early-stage entrepreneurs with product or service-based businesses.
+IncubateHER participants will receive training to grow their businesses, industry-specific mentors, a tailored growth curriculum, peer-to-peer mentoring through cohort meetups, and a year-long membership to the Center for immersive networking opportunities.

 +Eligibility Criteria and Timeline

-- A woman entrepreneur who owns a majority stake in a qualifying business and manages it on a day-to-day basis
+- An entrepreneur who owns a majority stake in a qualifying business and manages it on a day-to-day basis

 - Proficient in English